DEC • Dynamic Environmental Corporation logo

 Regenerative Thermal Oxidizers

-Regenerative Thermal Oxidizers (DEC.RTO™) are a specific configuration of a thermal oxidizer system (XTO™): in the RTO, multiple towers (or chambers) are used to achieve efficient and effective air pollution control.
+Regenerative Thermal Oxidizers (DEC.XTO_RTO™) are a specific configuration of a thermal oxidizer system (XTO™): in the RTO, multiple towers (or chambers) are used to achieve efficient and effective air pollution control.

 • Inlet Phase: the contaminated air stream enters the RTO through an inlet duct, and a damper directs the flow into one of the ceramic honeycomb beds.